hiphops-io/hiphops-io.github.io/docs/about.md

 Hiphops integrates with your team's tools such as GitHub and Slack.
 We provide inbound events from each integration along with automated tasks.

-Combining this with our powerful expressions syntax for filtering, event enrichment via ML, and our DAG workflows means you can automate sophisticated flows in a few lines config.
+Combining this with our powerful expressions syntax for filtering, event enrichment via ML, and our DAG workflows means you can automate sophisticated flows in a few lines of config.

 Things like 'automatically merge a PR if it contains maintenance work, is small and is from an experienced author' become trivial to implement.